 Radiation oncologists are physicians who oversee the care of each cancer patient undergoing radiation treatment.
 They develop and prescribe each cancer patient's treatment plan, making sure that every treatment is accurately given.
 They monitor the patient's progress and adjust treatment to make sure patients get quality care throughout treatment.
 Radiation oncologists also help identify and treat any side effects of radiation therapy.
 They work closely with other physicians, and all members of the radiation oncology team.
 Radiation oncologists have completed four years of college, four years of medical school, one year of general medical training, then four years of residency (specialty) training in radiation oncology.
 They have extensive training in the safe use of radiation to treat disease.
 If they pass a special examination, they are certified by the American Board of Radiology.
 Patients should ask if their doctor is board certified.

 Therapeutic Medical Physicist

-Qualified medical physicists work directly with the doctor in the treatment planning and delivery.
-They oversee the work of the dosimetrist and help ensure that complex treatments are properly tailored for each patient.
-Qualified medical physicists are responsible for developing and directing quality control programs for equipment and procedures and making sure the equipment works properly.
+A therapeutic medical physicist is a qualified medical physicist who works directly with the doctor in treatment planning and delivery.
+Therapeutic medical physicists oversee the work of dosimetrists and help ensure that complex treatments are properly tailored for each patient.
+They are responsible for developing and directing quality control programs for equipment and procedures that ensure the equipment works properly.
 They also take precise measurements of radiation beam characteristics and do other safety tests on a regular basis.
-Qualified medical physicists have doctorates or master's degrees.
-Qualified medical physicists have completed four year of college.
-They also have had two to four years of graduate school and typically one to two years of clinical physics training.
+Therapeutic medical physicists have doctorates or master's degrees and have completed four year of college, two to four years of graduate school and typically one to two years of clinical physics training.
 They are certified by the American Board of Radiology or the American Board of Medical Physics.